 One important thing to remember about this blog is that this is NOT the online journal of someone who thinks she’s Mrs. Bob Vila.
 I sometimes get it wrong (but in my defense, I’ll argue that I’m still half-right).
 This isn’t HGTV, projects aren’t Before and Afters overnight, and there is still plenty of work to do when the sun goes down and rises again the next morning.

 I just recently graduated with an MBA while working full time, which means that for the last two years, I have gotten used to coming home to a giant mess.
 And lately, it’s to only one functioning bathroom.
+But that hasn’t stopped me from getting to do some pretty cool things—even a little “DIY tv” work!
 I do most of the work by myself, ask for help from family, Google how-tos like there’s no tomorrow, and cross my fingers that projects don’t take three times as long or cost three times as much as I originally intended.
 I often think I embarrass myself in front of my neighbors and hope that they will still have patience with the newbie homeowner who prefers not to get business cards taped all over her mailbox.

 With that said, here’s what you’ll get out of this site: brutal honesty about first-time home ownership from someone who is just like you – busy, feeling clueless, but determined.
 If I can do it – hell, anyone can.